chef/appbundle-updater/README.md

 * A ChefDK or Chef Client installation in the standard location.
 * You need to have the `git` command in your PATH.

+## Supported Distros

+* Tested on Ubuntu and Windows
+* Should work on any omnibus-chef install (Debian, RHEL, SuSE, Solaris, AIX, Custom Builds, etc)

 ## Usage Examples

 Install as a gem: